Frequently asked questions

 If you are taking Relistor (methylnaltrexone bromide) tablets for OIC:

-• Take Relistor (methylnaltrexone bromide) at least 30 minutes before eating your first meal of the day
+• Relistor should be taken at least 30 minutes before eating your first meal of the day.
+Do not eat food right before taking Relistor.

 If you are taking Relistor (methylnaltrexone bromide) injection for OIC:

 Relistor (methylnaltrexone bromide) injection should be taken as directed by your healthcare provider.
-Relistor (methylnaltrexone bromide) injection is injected under the skin of the upper arm, stomach-area (abdomen), or thigh.
+Relistor (methylnaltrexone bromide) injection is injected under the skin of the upper arm, stomach-area (abdomen),or thigh.
 Do not inject at the same spot each time (rotate injection sites).
+See Instructions for Use in the accompanying Prescribing Information

 • For adult patients with long-lasting (chronic) non-cancer pain, inject 1 dose of Relistor (methylnaltrexone bromide) each day